Vilma Santos: Member, House of Representatives

-After her election for her third and final term as Governor of Batangas, speculations circulated that Santos-Recto would run for the national level.
+After her election for her third and final term as Governor of Batangas, speculations circulated that Santos would run for the national level.
 However, she declined every offer to run for a higher level.
 She decided to run as the first representative of the newly formed 6th District of Batangas, would comprise only the City of Lipa.
 Santos-Recto won by a landslide, defeating Bernadette Sabili.

-She became chairman of the Committee on Civil Service and Professional Regulation.
-However, she was removed from the post by the House leadership for her rejection of the reimposition of capital punishment.
-She is the vice chair of the Committee on Globalization and WTO and the Committee on Local Government.
-She is also a member of the committees on Basic Education and Culture, Cooperatives Development, Information and Communications Technology, Interparliamentary Relations and Diplomacy, Labor and Employment, Poverty Alleviation, Public Works and Highways, Southern Tagalog Development, Ways and Means, Welfare af Children, and Women and Gender Equality.

 She is co-author of the SOGIE Equality bill (Anti-discrimination bill), Magna Carta for Day Care Workers, Maternity Leave Increase bill, Cancer Awareness bill, expanded Senior Citizens bill, and Post-graduate Education for Teachers bill.

 In September 2018, she switched from the Liberal Party, where she was a member since 2009, to the Nacionalista Party.

-On July 10, 2020, she is one of the 11 representatives who voted favor to grant ABS-CBN's legislative franchise. in which she supported the network's cause for the people and culture.
-ABS-CBN is also responsible for the restoration of some of her films as well as preservation, which includes Kapag Langit ang Humatol, Anak, Haplos, and Dekada '70.
+On July 10, 2020, Santos became one of the 11 representatives who voted favor to grant ABS-CBN's legislative franchise.

-Although she's eligible to run for a third term, and due to speculations that she might run for a national post, Santos-Recto decided not to seek another term, nor run in any position in the 2022 elections, due to the COVID-19 pandemic.
+Governor of Batangas (Fourth term)

+Santos successfully ran again for governor of Batangas in the 2025 Philippine general election.
+Her son Ryan Christian Recto won the seat for the Batangas's 6th congressional district but Luis Manzano lost for the vice governor against the outgoing governor Hermilando Mandanas.

 Personal life

-Vilma Santos-Recto is married to Senator Ralph Recto.
+Vilma Santos-Recto is married to Finance Secretary Ralph Recto.
 They have one son, named Ryan Christian.
 She also has one son, Luis Manzano from her previous marriage to Edu Manzano.